PortalTelemedicina/csharp-test/readme.md

 ## Services Requisites
 - Run all services in a single docker container
 - All endpoints must have automated tests that will prove the requisites are implemented
-- Use as much design patterns and best practices as you see fit
+- Use as many design patterns and best practices as you see fit

 ## Database Requisites